spase-group/resource-tools-node/README.md

 **spase-doi-ref** : Extract reference information for a DOI request from a SPASE resource description.

 **spase-list-elem** : List an element value in an XML document.

+**spase-restamp** : Update the <ReleaseDate> to the current data and time.

+**spase-pretty** : Make a pretty XML file by formating the XML file with indentation and wrapping.